JavierParada/hugo-documentation-theme/content/docs/chapter4/ETH.md

 <img src="/ETH/tier_of_electricity_access.jpeg" alt="demo" class="img-responsive" title="Tiers of electricity access">

 The MTF so far has been published for 13 countries (7 countries published early next FY: MDG, UGA, COD, SLE, ZWE, PNG, and BFA).
-The results of conducting the MTF in Ethiopia indicate that:
+The diagnostic from conducting the MTF in Ethiopia indicates that:

 - 57% of households have access to at least one source of electricity: 33.1% of households have access through the grid, and 23.9% have access through off-grid solutions.
 - Of these 57% of households, only 77.7% (or 44.3% of all Ethiopian households) have access to at least basic electricity supply.